ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ### Air core electromagnet

 A coil of wire with current flowing through it generates a magnetic field.
 We call this an electromagnet.
-If there is nothing but air inside of the coil it is an "air core" electromagnet.
+If there is nothing but air inside of the coil, it is an &ldquo;air core&rdquo; electromagnet.
 We can also place other materials such as iron inside of the coil to amplify the magnetic field.
-We call this an "iron core" electromagnet.
+We call this an &ldquo;iron core&rdquo; electromagnet.

 ::: Exercise
 In Exercise 1 you gained intuition with a permanent bar magnet.
 In this exercise you will be using Simulation 2 to visualize the magnetic field of an electromagnet.
-Note that this is an air electromagnet.
+Note that this is an air core electromagnet.
 The circuit diagram for this experiment is shown in Figure 3.

 ::: Figure:Figure
 ![Figure 1.2 – Wiring for basic electromagnet](imgs/Figure1.2_Wiring_basic_electromagnet.jpg)